Murder of Wang Lianying: Press

 Several publications highlighted the effect of the crime on Lianying's family while lamenting her death.
 Ten years after the murder, The Crystal published a retrospective; it narrated that Lianying's family had not buried her until 1929, and that her parents were raising her young daughter.
 Others examined the life of Yan Ruisheng.
 By mid-July there was a tendency for coverage to focus on the killer, who was framed not as a common criminal but as a "new man" who had been corrupted; the filmmaker Cheng Bugao later recalled that, due to Yan's background, the murder had been seen as "modern" and "fresh".

 Critics decried the case as illustrating the erosion of public morality.
 Extensive discourse emerged over the influence of crime films on Chinese society, noting the case's similarities to such works.
 Some blamed the crime on the influence of greed, urging readers to abandon their ostentatious clothing and live simply.
 Others challenged the popularity of gambling.
 Discussing the case, a writer for the Shen Bao proclaimed that the darkness within the human heart had reached its peak, with savagery hidden behind a cultural veneer of modernity.

 Although Lianying's occupation was recognized by contemporary commentators, few deemed it to have contributed to her murder.
 Most insinuations were only made obliquely.
 Nonetheless, there was a shift in discourses about prostitution.
 Major newspapers such as Shen Bao, following the New Culture Movement and Li Dazhao's arguments for abolishing prostitution, voiced concerns about the practice and its place in Chinese society.
-Tabloids, meanwhile, framed Lianying sympathetically and supported the continued practice of courtesanship.
-In the 1920s, authorities in the International Settlement closed one-fifth of the area's brothels using a lottery system, with the remainder eliminated through 1925; courtesan houses thus moved to the French Concession, where the practice remained permitted.
+Tabloids framed Lianying sympathetically and supported the continued practice of courtesanship.
+In the 1920s, authorities in the International Settlement closed one-fifth of the area's brothels using a lottery system, with the remainder eliminated by 1925; courtesan houses moved to the French Concession, where the practice remained permitted.